JRKy/APA-App/README.md

 - Dark mode with optimized map layers
 - Interactive tutorial and help system

+## 🆕 What's New in v2.2.0

+- Enhanced offline support with more comprehensive caching strategy
+- Improved error handling for geolocation and satellite data
+- Support for custom satellite orbit types
+- New color-coded tooltips for satellite details
+- Expanded export preparation (groundwork for PDF export)
+- Optimized map rendering and satellite line calculations
+- Refined tutorial step-by-step guidance
+- Performance improvements for large satellite datasets
+- Mobile responsiveness enhancements

 ## 🆕 What's New in v2.1.0

 - ARIA live regions for better accessibility